open-telemetry/opentelemetry-demo/README.md

 ## Architecture

-**Online Boutique** is composed of 11 microservices written in different languages that talk to each other over gRPC.
+**Online Boutique** is composed of microservices written in different programming languages that talk to each other over gRPC.
 Plus one Load Generator which uses [Locust](https://locust.io/) to fake user traffic.